THE SHIPYARD

 HYDRAN

-to take advantage of the powerful "hot-warp" engines to produce a
+attempting to take advantage of the powerful "hot-warp" engines to

-"Super Carrier" to throw back the Klingon advance under a hail of
+produce a "Super Carrier" to throw back the Klingon advance under a

-Stingers.
-The added mass of the two shuttle bay sponsons increased the ship's
+hail of Stingers.
+The added mass of the two shuttle bay sponsons

-movement cost, pushing the more powerful engines to (and potentially beyond) their
+increased the ship's movement cost, pushing the more powerful engines to (and

 This ship